 - SQL injection.
 This type of attack uses malicious SQL queries to target databases.
 In a SQL injection attack, a query can be written to create, modify or delete data in a database or to read and extract data.

-- XSS.
-Cross-site scripting, known as XSS, injects malicious scripts and code into web applications and website content.
+- Cross-site scripting.
+Known as XSS for short, cross-site scripting injects malicious scripts and code into web applications and website content.
 It can be used to steal session cookies, spread malware, deface websites and phish for user credentials, among other things.

 - Botnets.
 A botnet is a group of computers and devices that have been infected with malware and are controlled remotely by attackers.
 Common uses include email spamming, click fraud campaigns and generating traffic for DDoS attacks.